I-5-6-3.New York (Redeterminations-Closed Cases; NYRD)

 The ALJ may find a potential onset date of disability that is different than the individual's alleged onset date of disability.
 However, in all cases, the ALJ is limited in adjudicating through the date of the original allowance date.
 See SSR 18-1p: Titles II and XVI: Determining the Established Onset Date (EOD) in Disability Claims and SSR 18-2p: Titles II and XVI: Determining the Established Onset Date (EOD) in Blindness Claims.

-SSA may have updated the listings since the time of the original favorable decision.
+The ALJ will apply the listings that were in effect at the time of the original favorable decision.
 For a comprehensive list of obsolete listings, see POMS DI 34100.000.

 On February 25, 2020, SSA published a rule, “Removing Inability to Communicate in English as an Education Category” in the Federal Register (85 FR 10586) (“new rules”).
 On March 9, 2020, the agency also published SSR 20-01p: Titles II and XVI: How We Determine an Individual's Education Category.
 On June 27, 2020, the agency implemented the new rules and began applying them in all determinations and decisions.
-In processing cases redetermined under section 205(u) of the Act, ALJs must use the education categories and grid rules that were in effect at the time the agency made the original favorable determination or decision.
+In processing cases redetermined under section 205(u) of the Act, ALJs will use the education categories and grid rules that were in effect at the time the agency made the original favorable determination or decision.
 See HALLEX I-5-6-15 for a copy of the prior education categories and grid rules.

-6. Dismissals
+7. Dismissals

 a.
 Redeterminations of Closed Hearings Level Cases